ImmutableVariable/learnityourself/docs/python/07-error-handling/01-exceptions.md

 # Exceptions

-When your Python program encounters a problem it can't handle, it raises an "exception" or a "signal" that something has gone wrong.
-Understanding how to work with exceptions is important for writing reliable, robust/"crash free" programs that can gracefully handle errors instead of well ... crashing.
+In Python, exceptions are used to handle errors gracefully.
+Instead of allowing your program to crash when something goes wrong, Python raises an exception, signaling that an error has occurred and providing useful information to resolve it.
+Mastering exception handling helps you create reliable and crash-free programs.

 ## What Are Exceptions?

-Exceptions are events that occur during program execution that disrupt the normal flow of instructions.
-They're Python's way of saying "I can't continue with what you asked me to do, but never fear!
-I can tell you what went wrong and how to fix it."
+Exceptions are events that disrupt the normal flow of your program.
+They occur when something goes wrong, and Python raises an exception to indicate the issue, also known as an error, has occurred.
+When this happens, Python will pause the execution of your program (a bad thing) unless you handle the exception gracefully.

 Consider this common scenario: